-You are required to attend at least 75% of the class.
+- You are required to attend at least 75% of the class.
 Treat 75% attendance as the minimum, not the maximum.
 The success of your own learning will highly depend on your attendance.

-Should you miss more than 25% of the class, you will automatically fail the course.

-If you miss any assignment without any officially justified reason, the assignment will be not rescheduled.

-If you are unable to attend, get informed about what content and homework you missed and make it up yourself.
+Two late attendance (20 minutes or more) will be considered as one absence. - Should you miss more than 25% of the class, you will automatically fail the course. - If you miss any assignment without any officially justified reason, the assignment will be not rescheduled. - If you are unable to attend, get informed about what content and homework you missed and make it up yourself.